bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/node-docs-complete.md

 The REPL has some special commands, all starting with a dot `.`.
 They are

 -   `.help`: shows the dot commands help
+-
 -   `.editor`: enables editor mode, to write multiline JavaScript code with ease.
-Once you are in this mode, enter ctrl-D to run the code you wrote.
+Once you are in this mode, enter ctrl-D to run the c
+-

--   `.break`: when inputting a multi-line expression, entering the .break command will abort further input.
-Same as pressing ctrl-C.
+-   `.break`: when inputting a multi-line expression, entering the .break command -
 -   `.clear`: resets the REPL context to an empty object and clears any multi-line expression currently being input.

 -   `.load`: loads a JavaScript file, relative to the current working directory